-The American Philological Association invites applications for a one-year fellowship, tenable from July 2006 through June 2007, which will enable an American scholar to participate in the work of the Thesaurus Linguae Latinae Institute in Munich.
+The American Philological Association invites applications for a one-year Fellowship, tenable from July 2008 through June 2009, which will enable an American scholar to participate in the work of the Thesaurus Linguae Latinae Institute in Munich.
 Fellows at the TLL develop a broadened perspective of the range and complexity of the Latin language and culture from the classical period through the early Middle Ages, contribute signed articles to the Thesaurus, have the opportunity to participate in a collaborative international research project, and work with senior scholars in the field of Latin lexicography.
-The fellowship carries a stipend in the amount of \$40,000 and is made possible in part by a grant from the National Endowment for the Humanities.
-The incumbent Fellow may re-apply for a second year, but all applicants will be judged on an equal footing.
-Applicants must be United States citizens or permanent residents and already have the Ph.D. or anticipate the award of the degree by July 1, 2006.
-The fellowship offers valuable experience for scholars in a variety of specialties (e.g., Latin language and literature, Roman law, Roman history, the literature of early Christianity); although it is not limited to individuals working in Latin philology, applicants should possess a thorough familiarity with and a special interest in the Latin language as well as advanced competence in Greek.
+The Fellowship carries a stipend in the amount of \$40,000 and is made possible in part by a grant from the National Endowment for the Humanities.
+The incumbent Fellow may re-apply for a second year, but all applications will be judged on an equal footing.
+Applicants must (i) be United States citizens or permanent residents and (ii) already have the Ph.D. or anticipate the award of the degree by July 1, 2008.
+The opportunity to be trained in lexicography and contribute articles to be published in the lexicon may be of special interest to scholars who are already established in tenure-track positions as well as those who are just entering the profession.
+The Fellowship offers valuable experience for scholars in a variety of specialties (e.g., Latin language and literature, Roman law, Roman history, the literature of early Christianity); although it is not limited to individuals working in Latin philology, applicants should possess a thorough familiarity with and a special interest in the Latin language, as well as advanced competence in

+Greek.
 It is anticipated that applicants will already have a reading knowledge of German and will be willing to work toward proficiency in spoken German.
-Further details will be sent to applicants upon request.
-Women and members of minority groups underrepresented in classics are particularly encouraged to apply.
+Women and members of minority groups underrepresented in Classics are particularly encouraged to apply.
 Applications should include a curriculum vitae, a statement of what benefits the applicant expects to derive from the Fellowship for his/her research and teaching, and the names of three referees, whom the applicant should ask to send supporting letters to the Executive Director without further notice.
-These letters should specifically address the candidate's suitability for the Fellowship.
+It will be in the candidate's interest if at least one letter can specifically address the candidate's suitability for the Fellowship.
 Candidates will be considered by the APA's TLL Fellowship Committee, which serves as the selection committee.
-The committee will choose a short list of candidates to be invited for interview at the Annual Meeting in January 2006 in Montreal, PQ, Canada, and the name of the successful candidate will be announced shortly thereafter.
+The committee will choose a short-list of candidates to be invited for interview at the Annual Meeting in January 2008 in Chicago, Illinois, and the name of the successful candidate will be announced shortly thereafter.
 Applications must be received by the deadline.